rodrigoalvesvieira/old-blog/_posts/2012-02-16-unix-goodies-3-head.md

 title: Unix Goodies 3&#58; head
 ---

 <span class="drops">W</span>e often need to quickly read the contents of files in the console.
-Sometimes the file is just too big and we want to read only the first lines so cal (1) ins't appropriate.
+Sometimes the file is just too big and we want to read only the first lines so <span class="small_code">cal</span> ins't appropriate.
 When this is the case, **head** to the rescue!

 The _head_ tool does just this, tell us only the first lines of a given file.